 He did not leave their upbringing to chance.

 He spoke like an old immigrant who knew the ropes.
 Having mastered the American dream, he was free now to look back upon his life with a hint of pride.
-And no one could blame him for boasting a little: he had survived Castro and abject poverty, lived through 16-hour workdays, struggled to learn English while still being gainfully employed, raised three children and lived long enough to bear witness to the fruits of his labor.
+And no one could blame him for boasting a little: he had survived Castro and abject poverty, lived through sixteen-hour workdays, struggled to learn English while still being gainfully employed, raised three children in a competitive world and lived long enough to bear witness to the fruits of his labor.

-He told me someone broke into his car the night before but that they hadn’t gotten away with much.
+He tells me someone broke into his car the night before but that they hadn’t gotten away with much.

-I asked him if he thought maybe it was someone who needed money for drugs, as is so apt to happen these days.
+I ask him if he thought maybe it was someone who needed money for drugs, as is so apt to happen these days.

 “Oh, no,” he said.
 “People just don’t want to work anymore, that’s what it is.”

-He got up to go, but he said something to me I will think about a lot.
+He gets up to go, but he says something to me I think about a lot.